rgj40q/laughing-succotash/doc.md

 ## §3.1

 A TEXT may consist of one or more sentences.
-Sentences are obligatorily separated by sentence conjunction 'et'.
+Sentences are obligatorily separated by sentence conjunction, e.g. *e*, *et*.
 * *ventot* 'It is windy.'
 * *ventot e ille dormet* 'It is windy.
 He sleeps.'
 A sentence conjunction may optionally go in the beginning of text.